Aluminum prices have risen around 15% since the beginning of the year.

 Some would expect these producers to simply ramp up production ahead of the winter season to make up for lower output during the winter months, however China’s environmental crackdown is already affecting producers as inspection teams visit aluminum smelters on a regular basis to keep production in check.

 Global Political Heat

 It’s ironic that just as China tackles overcapacity in the form of an environmental clampdown, international pressure on China is rising.

-Last year’s G20 resulted in the creation of a Global Forum on steel excess capacity in order to increase information sharing and cooperation.
+According to that joint letter itself, “last year’s G20 resulted in the creation of a Global Forum on steel excess capacity in order to increase information sharing and cooperation.”
 Aluminum associations hope to create the same thing for aluminum this year.
 Earlier this month, The Aluminum Association, the trade group for North American primary smelters, filed a petition seeking anti-dumping duties on aluminum foil.

 What This Means For Metal Buyers